 Students can withdraw from a course after the add/drop deadline until the last day of classes.
 This will result in a 'W' on the transcript, which is not factored into the QPA.
-To withdraw, the course withdrawal request form (https://www.cmu.edu/hub/docs/course-withdrawal.pdf)must be completed and submitted to the academic advisor for approval.
+To withdraw, the Course Withdrawal request form must be completed and submitted to the academic advisor for approval.
 If approved, the academic advisor will send the form to the HUB for processing.
+Students should confer with their faculty advisors before withdrawing from a course.